 Last year for Attalie’s birthday I created a super-fun Harry Potter party.
 It’s a bummer that I still haven’t gotten it up on the blog yet — I never have enough time!
 You guys I have so much good stuff just sitting on my computer.
 Does somebody want to take my kids for a week, and I’ll get it all up??
 LOL!
 Seriously though, it’s sad that I have a super awesome Harry Potter party, Moana Party, Mermaid Party… so much cool stuff that you may or may not ever see.

 These Harry Potter Chocolate Frogs that I created for our Harry Potter party are SO cool I couldn’t stand to keep them hidden away any longer.
 So today in honor of our trip to Harry Potter World I’m sharing my free printable DIY Harry Potter Chocolate Frogs template.
-Just fill out the form below, and I’ll send it right over.
+Just fill out the form at the end of this post for the instant download.

 How to Make Harry Potter Chocolate Frogs

 It’s actually pretty easy to make the Harry Potter chocolate frogs themselves.
 You just need this mold, and some chocolate chips.
 I used mostly Ghirardelli brand milk chocolate chips with just a few of the dark chocolate ones to keep the milk chocolate from being overly sweet.